hashicorp/terraform/website/source/docs/providers/aws/r/api_gateway_method_response.html.markdown

 * `http_method` - (Required) The HTTP Method (`GET`, `POST`, `PUT`, `DELETE`, `HEAD`, `OPTION`)
 * `status_code` - (Required) The HTTP status code
 * `response_models` - (Optional) A map of the API models used for the response's content type
-* `response_parameters` - (Optional) Response parameters that can be sent to the caller For example: `response_parameters = { "method.response.header.X-Some-Header" = true }`
+* `response_parameters` - (Optional) A map of response parameters that can be sent to the caller.
+   For example: `response_parameters = { "method.response.header.X-Some-Header" = true }`
-   would define that the header X-Some-Header can be provided on the response.
+   would define that the header `X-Some-Header` can be provided on the response.
 * `response_parameters_in_json` - **Deprecated**, use `response_parameters` instead.